mikamautnerrohde/researchproject/rp-project-manual.md

 1. It allows the programme to review the suitability of a given project, i.e. whether the project fits with the learning objectives of the course modules *Research Project 1* or *Research Project 2*.

-2. It prepares the student for learning effectively during the internship, by guaranteeing that research questions, hypotheses, experimental design and methods of analysis/interpretation are explicitly considered by the students at an early stage of the learning process.
+2. It prepares the student for learning effectively during the internship, by guaranteeing that research questions, hypotheses, experimental design and methods of analysis/interpretation are explicitly considered by the student at an early stage of the learning process.

 Both goals are served by timely submission of the proposal.
 In the case of goal 1, the possible scenario in which the programme rejects a proposed research project is extra costly for the student if the project has been ongoing for a relatively long time.
 In the case of goal 2, late submission may indicate that the student spent a relatively long time without clear plans or goals, which jeopardizes the learning process.

 Therefore, the Research Project Proposal must be submitted within four weeks after the registration date of the internship.
 If submitted more than two weeks late, the Examinations Board considers the use of time within the internship to have been inefficient.
 The registered starting date of the project will then be shifted to six weeks before the submission date of the (complete) Research Project Proposal Form.
 This will also shift the ending date of the project accordingly.

-Late submission of the Research Project Proposal will not affect the grading of the research project, but the submission date of the final report (and therefore the registration date of the grade) cannot be before the ending date of the project.
+Late submission of the Research Project Proposal will not affect the grading of the research project, but the submission date of the final report cannot be before the ending date of the project.

 ### Delays in completing the Research Project
-In case the deadline for final submission as registered on Datanose is not going to be met by the student, the student is expected to contact the master's programme via info-mcs@uva.nl with an indication of the size of the delay.
-If the delay is more than one month, the student should also inform the study advisor of the programme and the examiner and assessor of the Research Project.
-In this latter case, a motivation for the delay needs to be given.
+In case the deadline for final submission as registered on Datanose is not going to be met by the student and the delay is more than one month, the student should inform the  programme coordinator and the examiner and assessor of the Research Project, and supply the reasons for the delay..
 Based on this motivation, the examiner of the project may decide to set a new deadline together with the student or to request termination of the project (see [above](#Prematurely ending the Research Project).

+### Registration date of the grade
+At the Faculty of Science at the University of Amsterdam, grades for individual projects such as *Research Project 1* and *Research Project 2* are registered at the date of grade submission by the examiner.
+Note that the students should be actively enrolled for this grade registration.

 ## Questions and comments
 * If you notice any issues with this manual or the overall process of the Research Project, please contact v.tijms@uva.nl or submit them via [the Github issue tracker](https://github.com/braincogsci/researchproject/issues).